bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 |                  |                     |             +----------+            |              |                 |           |         |          |
 |                  |                     |             | 77       |            |              |                 |           |         |          |
 +------------------+---------------------+-------------+----------+------------+--------------+-----------------+-----------+---------+----------+

+The raw data for the performance of these benchmarks is available in the `QM/MM Benchmarking Data <https://github.com/bioexcel/qmmm_benchmark_results>`_ repository.
+However the performance is summarised below.

 Running on CPUs